palantir/gradle-baseline/docs/best-practices/project-inception-checklist/readme.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

-## Verification and Development Setup Scripts

-In order to lower the barrier-to-entry for contributors, every project should provide `./scripts/verify` and `./scripts/setup` scripts with the following contract:

-- `./scripts/verify` verifies the correctness of the current state of the project working directory.
-Intended for use in CI or local environments.
-For example, could invoke `./gradlew build` in order to compile and test a Java project.

-- `./scripts/setup` sets up the default local development environment(s) -- including downloading dependencies and additional sources, setting up IDE-specific configuration, etc. Can be run repeatedly to incorporate upstream changes to the development setup.
-For example, could invoke `./gradlew idea eclipse` in order to generate Eclipse and IntelliJ project files for a Java project.

-The scripts should be executable on Linux/MacOS environments via `./scripts/foo`, i.e., should carry execution permissions and an appropriate Shebang (`#!`) instruction.

 ## Technology-Specific Checklists

 The above recommendations are appropriate for all software development projects.
 Depending on which